-Mean 2023 HLG for the Biola reef unponded microatolls was 44.3 cm (± 2.7 cm, 1 s.d. of repeat measurements of the tide-gauge benchmark) above admiralty chart datum (ACD), equal to 11 cm above MLWS at the Raffles Lighthouse tide gauge (Figure 3).
-The 2023 HLG for these corals is below the midpoint of MLWS and MLWN, which has been assumed to be the upper limit of unponded microatoll growth48.
+Mean 2023 HLG for the Biola reef unponded microatolls was 44.3 cm (\pm 2.7 cm, 1 s.d. of repeat measurements of the tide-gauge benchmark) above admiralty chart datum (ACD), equal to 11 cm above MLWS at the Raffles Lighthouse tide gauge (Figure 3).
+The 2023 HLG for these corals is below the midpoint of MLWS and MLWN, which has been assumed to be the upper limit of unponded microatoll growth52.
 The HLG of the unponded corals at Pulau Biola was, as expected, lower than the HLG of ponded Porites microatolls.
 The average elevation of the highest ponded microatolls' living rims (and dead microatoll centre) is 79 cm above ACD, over 20 cm above the highest unponded surveyed microatoll (Figure 3).

-The weighted mean of all living Porites microatolls at Siloso Point is 1.42 ± 0.04 m below Singapore Height Datum (SHD)7.
-MLWS at the Siloso Point site is -1.34 m SHD based upon the Siloso tidegauge data from January 2021 to June 2024.
-Therefore, the 2021 HLG for all Siloso Point reef microatolls was below MLWS.
+The weighted mean HLG of all living Porites microatolls at Siloso Point is 1.42 ± 0.04 m below Singapore Height Datum (SHD; uncertainty is 2 standard errors of the weighted mean of 24 microatolls)8.
+MLWS at the Siloso Point site is 1.34 m below SHD based upon the Siloso tide-gauge data from January 2021 to June 2024.
+Therefore, the weighted mean of the 2021 HLG of the Siloso Point reef microatolls was below MLWS.